Eddie Owens

-Eddie Owens (born December 26, 1953) is an American former basketball player who played briefly in the National Basketball Association (NBA).
+Eddie Owens (born December 26, 1953) is an American former basketball player who played briefly in the National Basketball Association (NBA) He was named a Parade Magazine third-team All-American in highschool in 1973.

-As a high school player, Owens was named a third-team All-American by Parade Magazine in 1973.
-Owens played college basketball for the UNLV Runnin' Rebels and was selected by the Kansas City Kings in the second round of the 1977 NBA draft.
+After playing for UNLV, he was selected by the Kansas City Kings in the second round of the 1977 NBA draft.
 He played for the Buffalo Braves during the 1977–78 season.
 He appeared in eight games for the Braves, averaging 2.6 points.
 He is the all-time leading scorer for UNLV.